-We have entered into certain agreements with affiliates of H&F described in the section entitled "Related Party Agreements and Transactions - Stockholders Agreement."
+We have entered into certain agreements with affiliates of H&F described in the section entitled "Related Party Agreements and Transactions - Arrangements with Our Directors, Executive Officers, and Advisors - Stockholders

+Agreement."
 While Messrs.
-Best and Ragatz and Dr. Neal are affiliated with H&F (together the "H&F Directors"), they do not have a material interest in our transactions with H&F. Because of this affiliation with our controlling shareholder however, the H&F Directors do not meet the enhanced independence standards for non-employee directors set forth in Section 16b-3 of the Exchange Act required to approve certain exemptions related to equity Awards granted to directors or officers.
+Best and Ragatz and Dr. Neal are affiliated with H&F (together the "H&F Directors"), they do not have a material interest in our transactions with H&F. Because of this affiliation with our controlling shareholder, however, the H&F Directors do not meet the enhanced independence standards for non-employee directors set forth in Section 16b-3 of the Exchange Act required to approve certain exemptions related to equity awards granted to directors or officers.
 Therefore, equity awards granted to our directors or officers are approved by at least a majority of our non-employee directors as defined by Section 16b-3 of the Exchange Act.

-Policy Against Speculative Trading, Hedging and Pledging
+Policy Against Speculative Trading, Hedging, and Pledging

-Our Insider Trading Policy regarding securities trades by Company officers, directors and employees and any other persons the Company determines should be subject to the policy, such as contractors and consultants (collectively, "Company Personnel"), prohibits Company Personnel, as well as their family and/or household members, from directly or indirectly trading in options, warrants, puts and calls or similar instruments of the Company's securities or selling such securities "short" (i.e., selling stock that is not owned and borrowing the shares to make delivery).
-In addition, such persons are prohibited from purchasing financial instruments (including prepaid variable forward contracts, equity swaps, collars, and exchange funds) or otherwise engaging in transactions, that hedge or offset, or are designed to hedge or offset, any decrease in the market value of the Company's equity securities.
-Furthermore, our Insider Trading Policy generally prohibits such persons from purchasing Company securities on margin or pledging Company securities without pre-clearance from the Company's Chief Legal Officer or his designee.
+Our Insider Trading Policy regarding securities trades by Company officers, directors, and employees and any other persons the Company determines should be subject to the policy, such as contractors and consultants (collectively, "Company Personnel"), prohibits Company Personnel, as well as their family and/or household members, from directly or indirectly trading in options (other than the exercise of options granted to Company Personnel by the Company), warrants, puts and calls, or similar instruments of the Company's securities or selling such securities "short" (i.e., selling stock that is not owned and borrowing the shares to make delivery).
+In addition, such persons are prohibited from purchasing financial instruments (including prepaid variable forward contracts, equity swaps, collars, and exchange funds) or otherwise engaging in transactions, that hedge or offset, or are designed to hedge or offset, any decrease in the market value of the Company's equity securities on margin or pledging Company securities without pre-clearance from the Company's Chief Legal Officer or his designee.